Xander Schauffele: 2021: Olympic Gold

-At the Masters in April, Schauffele was two shots behind the leader on the 16th tee, and in second place during the final round.
-However, at the hole he scored a triple bogey, and ultimately finished third.
+At the 16th tee of the final round of the 2021 Masters Tournament, Schauffele was in second place, two strokes behind the leader.
+However, at that hole, he shot a triple bogey, and ultimately finished third.

 In August, Schauffele recorded a final-round of 67 to win the Olympic gold medal; he made an up-and-down for par on the final hole to beat Slovakian Rory Sabbatini by one shot.
-With the accomplishment, Schauffele became the first American since 1900 to win an Olympic gold medal in golf.
+With the accomplishment, Schauffele became the first American since 1904 to win an Olympic gold medal in golf.
 In September, Schauffele played on the U.S. team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
-The U.S. team won 19–9 and Schauffele went 3–1–0, winning in both fourball and foursomes, and losing his Sunday singles match against Rory McIlroy.
+The U.S. team won 19–9 and Schauffele went 3–1–0, winning in both fourball and foursomes, then losing his Sunday singles match against Rory McIlroy.

-2022
+2022: Three PGA Tour wins

 In April, Schauffele won the Zurich Classic of New Orleans, a team event, with playing partner Patrick Cantlay.
 In June, he won the Travelers Championship for his sixth PGA Tour victory.
 In July, he won the J. P. McManus Pro-Am, an unofficial event on the European Tour held at Adare Manor, after shooting a course record 64 in the first round.
-The same week he won the co-santioned Genesis Scottish Open played at the Renaissance Club in East Lothian, Scotland.
+The same week, he won the co-sanctioned Genesis Scottish Open played at the Renaissance Club in East Lothian, Scotland.
 It was his third PGA Tour victory in the 2021–22 season, and his seventh overall.

 Schauffele qualified for the U.S. team at the 2022 Presidents Cup; he won three and lost one of the four matches he played.

+2023: Ryder Cup

+In September 2023, Schauffele played on the U.S. team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Schauffele went 1–3–0, including a win in his Sunday singles match against Nicolai Højgaard.

+2024: Two major wins

+Having only previously worked with his dad, Stefan, from the very beginning, Xander made a coaching change and started working with Chris Como for the 2024 season.

+In May 2024, Schauffele won his first major with a birdie on the final hole in the PGA Championship at Valhalla Golf Club.
+Schauffele won the tournament with a score of 21 under par, which is a record low for a major championship.
+He beat Bryson DeChambeau by one stroke after DeChambeau also birdied the final hole.

+In July, Schauffele won the Open Championship at Royal Troon, the second major of his career.
+Schauffele became the first golfer to win two majors in one season when shooting a final-round 65 at each one.
+He also became the first golfer to win multiple majors in the same year since Brooks Koepka won the 2018 U.S. Open and PGA Championship.
+Schauffele pulled away from a crowded leaderboard with a 31 on the back nine in the final round to beat Justin Rose and Billy Horschel by two shots.